jukrb0x/HumanFallFlat/README.md

 　　Open /src/Assembly-CSharp.csproj file by Visual Studio IDE;
 　　Choose "References" from the "Solution Explorer" on the right;
 　　Right click the item, choose "Add Reference..." menu;
-　　Choose "Browse" on the left of the pop-up "Reference Manager" dialog, then click "Browse" button at the bottom;
+　　Choose "Browse" on the left of the pop-up "Reference Manager" dialog;
+　　Then click "Browse" button at the bottom;
-　　According to the system version used, select different folders under the "reference" folder and import all the dll files;
+　　According to the system version used, select different folders under the "reference" folder;
+　　And import all the dll files;
-　　Click "Add" button, a prompt box indicating the failure to introduce "mscorlib.dll" may pop up, click "OK" directly;
+　　Click "Add" button, a prompt box indicating the failure to introduce "mscorlib.dll" may pop up;
+　　Click "OK" directly;
 　　Click "Project"->"Assembly-CSharp Properties" in the menu bar to enter the project property settings;
 　　Set the "Target Framework" to ".NET Framework 3.5";
 　　Close the page and continue to generate according to the above "Using Visual Studio to build the solution".